unixunion/py-solace-provision/README.md

 You can get the YAML representation of a object with almost any of the get_* subcommands, though some fields should be commented out for compatibility reasons.
 See the data/ examples

-### Adding more manager types

-Currenctly "action", "config" and "monitor" are all present.
-So there is no need for this.
-But if you want to know.

-Add/Removing manager types is controlled via the "klasses" kwarg, that is passed into AutoApi upon instantiation.

-TODO/FIXME make this source of truth the yaml config.

-    klasses = [
-        {
-            "api": ConfigAllApi,
-            "subcommand": "config",
-            "config_class": solace_semp_config.Configuration,
-            "client_class": solace_semp_config.ApiClient
-        },
-        {
-            "api": MonitorAllApi,
-            "subcommand": "monitor",
-            "config_class": solace_semp_monitor.Configuration,
-            "client_class": solace_semp_monitor.ApiClient
-        },
-        {
-            "api": ActionAllApi,
-            "subcommand": "action",
-            "config_class": solace_semp_action.Configuration,
-            "client_class": solace_semp_action.ApiClient
-        }
-    ]

 ### Optional Extras
 #### Tab completion